bryanhughes/proto-crudl/README.md

 table covering the columns.
 The second config will generate a lookup that covers the three columns so a corresponding composite index will be required.

-The more complex feature of `erl_crudl` is the ability to apply transformations or sql functions.
+The more complex feature of `proto_crudl` is the ability to apply transformations or sql functions.
 If you are using PostGIS, or need to apply other functions, you will need to use this feature.

 ```